varnish/Varnish-Book/varnish_book.rst

 Varnish Cache and Varnish Cache Plus
 ------------------------------------
 - TODO: Here goes a diagram of Varnish as reverse HTTP proxy.
-- TODO: Here goes a diagram of Varnish Plus
+- TODO: Here goes a diagram showing the differences between Varnish Cache and  Varnish Plus

 .. container:: handout